Phil-Venter/essentio-core/README.md

 ---

 > Essentio is yours to love, hate, or ignore.
-The world won’t always agree—but that’s not your problem.
+The world won’t always agree, but that’s not your problem.